 The meaning of the title "The Rat Fathom" is hinted at in a phrase common to "The Ill-Drained Twosome" and "Xella: The Years Above".

-A complete reading of The Rat Fathom is preserved on tape, and to celebrate the 50th Welder's Feast, these recordings have been made available on this site.
+A complete reading of The Rat Fathom is preserved on tape, and these recordings are gradually being made available on this site.
+A number of poems have been set to music.

 Copyright in The Rat Fathom as a whole is owned jointly by The Rat Fathom Poets.
 Copyright in the individual lines, words, and, in some cases, letters is owned by the individual authors.

-May 2023.
+May 2013.